Comparison between ALEPlot and ale packages

 Log odds are not necessarily the most interpretable way to express probabilities (though we will show shortly that they are sometimes uniquely valuable).
 So, we repeat the ALE creation using the “response” prediction type for probabilities and the default median centring of the plots.

-As we can see, the shapes of the plots are similar, but the y axes are more easily interpretable as the probability (from 0 to 1) that a census respondent is in the higher income category.
+As we can see, the shapes of the plots are similar, but the y-axes are more easily interpretable as the probability (from 0 to 1) that a census respondent is in the higher income category.
 The median of around 10% or so indicates the median prediction of the GBM model: half of the respondents were predicted to have higher than a 10% likelihood of being higher income and half were predicted to have lower likelihood.
-The y-axis rug plots indicate that the predictions were generally rather extreme, either relatively close to 0 or 1, with few predictions in the middle.
+The y-axis rug plots indicate that the GBM model predictions were generally rather extreme, either relatively close to 0 or 1, with few predictions in the middle.

-# Custom predict function that returns predicted probabilities
+# Custom predict function that returns probabilities

-yhat <- function(object, newdata, type) {
+yhat_probs <- function(object, newdata, type) {

 predict(

-type = "response" # return predicted probabilities
+object, newdata, type = "response", # return predicted probabilities

 )